With Sharon Peterson

 Removing seeds is optional.
 When I’m canning tomato sauce, seeds don’t bother me for things like spaghetti sauce or stews and chili.
 But I would not want seeds in something with a smoother consistency like ketchup or tomato soup.
 Depending on what your use is for the sauce, you may leave the seeds if you like.

-Below I've described three ways to remove the skins for canning.
+I’ve described three ways to prepare your tomatoes for canning.
 The method you choose will depend on how you want to preserve it.

 I’ll explain the options for canning tomato sauce.
 Then you can continue at the bottom for ideas of how to use your tomato sauce.
 Or, if you want to can it up just like it is without seasoning, I give full canning instructions below as well.